-The student must select eight 10-credit subject courses.
+The student must select seven 10-credit subject courses.
 The courses available can vary each year depending on staff availability and resources.
-The list of level H and M courses currently available are listed below:
+The list of level H and M courses currently available are listed in the course catalogue (see link above).